Paint The Kitchen Red

 Float Valve Anti Block Sealing Ring in Lid

-• Sealing Ring: a silicone ring that creates a seal between the base unit of the Instant Pot and the lid, allowing pressure to build up and the Instant Pot to be pressurized.
+• Silicone Sealing Ring: a flexible ring that creates a seal between the Instant Pot’s base unit and the lid, allowing pressure to build up and pressurize the Instant Pot.
+It’s also referred to as a gasket.

-There are various reasons for sealing problems, ranging from the Instant Pot sealing ring not being in place to the pressure release handle being in the Venting position.
+• There are various reasons for sealing problems, ranging from the Instant Pot sealing ring not being in place to the pressure release handle being in the Venting position.
+I’ll go into detail shortly.

-Once you diagnose the reason for your Instant Pot not coming to pressure, and before you continue with pressure cooking, make sure you have enough liquid in the Instant Pot.
+• Once you diagnose the reason for your Instant Pot not coming to pressure, make sure you have enough liquid in the Instant Pot before you continue with pressure cooking.

-Oftentimes, the liquid has evaporated over a period of time while the steam was leaking.
-If you restart the pressure cooking process without adding back the lost liquid, you’re likely to have more sealing issues.
+• Often, some of the liquid evaporates while the steam is leaking.
+If you restart the pressure cooking process without compensating for the lost liquid, you will likely have more sealing issues.

 If you’re new to the Instant Pot and aren’t familiar with how to use it, here are my guides on how to use some popular Instant Pot models: